U.S. military turns back ships amid hope for new peace talks

 The U.S. also does not have any significant reports of Iranian military or Revolutionary Guard responses like firing drones or launching fast boats, the official said.

-Instead, they can use surveillance aircraft, manned aircraft and sea-based surveillance systems like radars to identify ships that are leaving Iranian ports and coastal areas and communicate with them over radio to let them know they are violating the blockade and need to turn around after they transit the Strait of Hormuz.
+Instead, it can use surveillance aircraft, manned aircraft and sea-based surveillance systems like radars to identify ships that are leaving Iranian ports and coastal areas and communicate with them over radio to let them know they are violating the blockade and need to turn around after they transit the Strait of Hormuz.

 The official is not aware of whether the ships that have transited and continued along — like the Rich Starry — have paid a toll to the Iranians.
 The official reiterated that the Starry was not in violation of the U.S. terms of the blockade because it originated in the United Arab Emirates, and the U.S. military did not order it to turn around.